oneilsh/helm-kush/README.md

               value: admin
 ```

-And that's it; `basic-chart` can now be deployed with `helm kush` without the need for forking the upstream chart, and we get kustomize
+And that's it; `basic-example` can now be deployed with `helm kush` without the need for forking the upstream chart, and we get kustomize
 resources 'bundled' with the chart.
 This can be handy in cases where kustomize is used with a custom chart but the files need to match
 the chart version.